Updating Results

 and

-(c) successfully completed prior tertiary study in-marine science, environmental, engineering or physical sciences; or a related cognate discipline, as recognised by UWA
+(c) successfully completed prior tertiary study in electrical and electronic engineering, chemical engineering, or mechanical engineering, or in a related cognate discipline as recognised by UWA.

 Admission Requirements